morete/kubevirt-basics-training/content/en/docs/05/53_ignition.md

 ## {{% task %}} Enhance your startup script

-Enhance your Ignition configuration to include the following configurations:
+With the help of the Documentation and Examples (See Section References below), try to enhance your Ignition configuration to include the following configurations:

 * Create a group `ssh-users`
 * Add user `core` to the group `docker` and `ssh-users`
 * Add a `sshAuthorizedKeys` for the user `core`.
 See instructions below to generate your ssh key.